-In support of departmental teaching and research activities is Ms Andrea King (Principal Technical Officer) who is in charge of the thin section laboratory, workshops, vehicles, field equipment, departmental maintenance, and thin section preparation.
-She is assisted by Andile (Chris) Pikoli and Mr Thulani Royi (Workshop Assistants), whose principal functions lie in thin-section preparation.
+In support of departmental teaching and research activities is the Principal Technical Officer who is in charge of the thin section laboratory, workshops, vehicles, field equipment, departmental maintenance, and thin section preparation.
+This position is currently vacant.
+The PTO is assisted by Andile (Chris) Pikoli and Mr Thulani Royi (Workshop Assistants), whose principal functions lie in thin-section preparation.